A Visual Mining Approach to Improved Multiple-Instance Learning: Experiments and Results

-We used the Corel-2000 data set with 2000 images, 20 classes and 100 images per class.
-Details of segmentation and feature extraction were mentioned in Section~\ref{subsec:imageclass}.
-Two experiments were carried out: using the first 10 categories in the dataset (Corel-1000), and a second one using the complete data set with all 20 categories (Corel-2000).
-Note that in Section \ref{subsec:imageclass}.
-In Figure \ref{fig_corel2000} we show images randomly sampled from the 20 categories and segmentation that generated the regions (instances) for each image (bag).
+We used the Corel-2000 dataset with 2000 images, 20 classes and 100 images per class.
+Details about segmentation and feature extraction were mentioned in Section~\ref{subsec:imageclass}.
+Two experiments were carried out: one using the first 10 categories in the dataset (Corel-1000), and a second one using the complete dataset with all 20 categories (Corel-2000).
+Figure \ref{fig_corel2000} shows images randomly sampled from the 20 categories.

+\begin{specialtable}[H] {Comparison between MILTree-SI / MILTree-Med and related methods from the literature on the 1000-Corel and 2000-Corel Datasets. }